 Seventy-two units of course work, including a four-unit apprentice teaching course, are required.
-Students may select sixteen of these units (four courses) from upper-division course offerings.
+Students may select sixteen of these units (four courses) from upper-division undergraduate course offerings.
 (See listings in this catalog.)
 There are five required Visual Arts seminars:

 - Introduction to Graduate Studies in the Visual Arts (VIS 200)

 - Contemporary Critical Issues (VIS 201)

-- Art Practice Seminar (VIS 202)
+- · Art Practice Seminar (VIS 202)

-- Working Critique Seminar (VIS 203)
+- · Working Critique Seminar (VIS 203)

-- one course in either Art Practice/Theory, or Advanced Theory/Criticism/History
+- one course in either Art Practice/Theory group or the Art History/Theory/Criticism group

 Specific information on other course distribution requirements can be obtained from the department.
+One additional graduate course is required and must be taken in another department.